josejhkim/tp/docs/UserGuide.md

 - Using `setWedding Smith Wedding` sets the active wedding to the wedding named "Smith Wedding".

-  <box type="info" seamless> Note: You can only modify or view wedding details after setting a wedding as active. </box>
+  <box type="info" seamless> Note: You can only modify or view wedding details after setting a wedding as active.
+Wedding Hero enforces single-wedding context to ensure that all operations are scoped cleanly to one event at a time, avoiding accidental mixing of guest lists across weddings. </box>

 ### Wedding Overview : `weddingOverview`